 |1945||exploration by two speleologists from Périgeux.|

+The Grotte de Rouffignac (Cave of Rouffignac) is know for a very long time and was first described in 1575.
+The description of the cave by Françoise de Belleforest in his book Cosmographie Universelle is one of the first descriptions of a cave in history.
+He ,mentions paintings and animal traces.
+The next description of the cave by the Marquis de Miremont from 1715 is also quite famous.
 A not so nice superlative is the fact, that Rouffignac had one of the first known cave accidents.
 In 1730 two visitors from the Netherlands got lost in the cave.
 After some time in the cave they couldn't find the way back.
 When their light went out they started to burn their clothes, but still they didn't find the exit.
-One died in the cave, the other one found the exit after nine days and died two days later on exhaustion.
+One died inside the cave, the other one found the exit after nine days and died two days later on exhaustion.

-The prehistoric paintings are found all over the cave and far inside the cave.
-The farthest mammoth is 737m from the entrance, the famous Saïga antelope is 735m from the entrance.
+The prehistoric paintings depict 158 mammoths associated with woolly rhinos, bison, horses. ibex, and four human figures and tectiform signs.
+The figures are deeply engraved or painted in black with manganese oxide from Romanèche (Saône-et-Loire), 450 km away.
+The artworks were created during the Magdalènien, about 13,000 years ago.
+The paintings are found all over the cave and quite far inside the cave.
+The farthest mammoth is 737 m from the entrance, the famous Saïga antelope is 735 m from the entrance.
 In relation to the historic accidents in the cave, this makes the prehistoric painters brave cave explorers.
-The most famous paintings include the Mammoth With The Eye and the Grandpa, two true artworks.
+The most famous paintings include the Mammoth With The Eye and the Grand-Père (Grandpa), two true artworks.